Minh-Tu-Cao/YOLO-BFID/README.md

 "YOLO-BFID: Real-Time Building Façade Inspection by Using an Advanced Artificial Vision Model Integrated with Drone Technology"

 The model integrates advanced modules, including GELAN, SCDown, C2fCIB, and Focus, and is designed for deployment on drone-based inspection systems with RTMP streaming support.

+(All codes and trained models will be available along with the publication of the paper)